JetBrains/kotlin-web-site/docs/topics/js/js-react.md

        props.onSelectVideo(video)
    }
    ```
+   The variable `selectedVideo` in the `VideoList` component is now obsolete and can be deleted.

 3. You can now go back to the `App` component and pass `selectedVideo` and a handler for `onSelectVideo`
    for each of the two video lists: